emafriki/BuscaLIMA/README.md

 # In case of receiving any type of error:
 * Check that you've typed the commands correctly.

+* Verify that you have the resources downloaded (img or data)

 * Check that the git clone code https://github.com/emafriki/BuscaLIMA has been copied correctly